MyParcelCOM/docs/content/api/rpc-endpoints/suggest-address.md

 {{% notice info %}}
-Note that the attribute `street_1` represents name of a street.
+Note that the attribute `street_1` represents the name of a street.
 {{% /notice %}}

 ```http